How to Convert a Sole Proprietorship to an LLC

 Create your LLC with Nolo

+A sole proprietor is liable for business debts.
 As soon as you begin doing business by yourself (and in some states, with your spouse), you have a sole proprietorship.
 In the eyes of the law, the sole proprietorship and the owner are one and the same.
 When the business owes a debt, so does the owner.
-If someone brings a lawsuit against a sole proprietorship, it is the same as suing the owner.
-The owner's personal assets like his car and bank account, are on the line to satisfy the debts of the business.
+If someone brings a lawsuit against a sole proprietorship, it's the same as suing the owner.
+The owner's personal assets like their car and bank account, are on the line to satisfy the debts of the business.

+LLCs have limited liability protection for owners.
 An LLC is its own business entity, separate from the owner.
-The LLC does not exist until the owner forms it with the state.
+The LLC doesn't exist until the owner forms it with the state.
 The LLC owns property and enters into contracts.
-This business structure provides limited liability protection for the owner, which means that owners are not personally responsible for the debts of the business.
+This business structure provides limited liability protection for the owner, which means that the owner's personal assets can't be taken to satisfy the LLC's debts.
 Creditors sue the LLC, not the owner, and the amount they can collect is limited to the assets of the LLC.

 Taxation of Sole Proprietorships and LLCs

+LLCs generally cost more than sole proprietorships.
 Converting to an LLC takes time and might cost you more money than continuing your business as a sole proprietorship.
-You will not owe additional federal taxes unless you elect C Corporation tax status.
-However, your state might have filing fees, annual fees, and other state business taxes you did not pay as a sole proprietorship.
+You'll owe the same federal taxes as a sole proprietorship unless you elect to be taxed as a corporation.
+However, your state might have filing fees, annual fees, and other state business taxes you didn't pay as a sole proprietorship.

 Not every type of business can form an LLC.
-In some states, licensed professionals such as attorneys and accountants cannot form LLCs (instead, they're typically organized as professional companies).
+In some states, licensed professionals such as attorneys and accountants can't form LLCs.
+Instead, these professionals form professional companies.
 In states where professionals can form LLCs, the LLC might not protect their personal assets from malpractice claims.
-For more information, see Forming a Professional LLC.

 Steps to Convert Your Business to an LLC